saketpareek/fend-project-memory-game/README.md

 # Memory Game Project
 Memory Game lets user match cards containing symbols within a given range of time.
 There are two cards for each symbol.
 If all 16 cards are matched within the timeframe, the user wins stating how many moves it took to win.
-If time ends, user loses the game.
+If time is up with cards still unmatched, user loses the game.

 ## Table of Contents